Timeline of women's suffrage in Alaska

 This is a timeline of women's suffrage in Alaska.
-White women in Alaska had the right to vote in school board elections starting in 1904.
-In 1913, the first Territorial Legislature passed the Shoup Suffrage Bill which gave white women the right to vote in all elections.
+Non-native women in Alaska had the right to vote in school board elections starting in 1904.
+In 1913, the first Territorial Legislature passed the Shoup Suffrage Bill which gave non-native women the right to vote in all elections.
 Alaska Native women had a longer road fighting for their right to vote.
 First, they had to be declared citizens of the United States, but even after that happened in 1924, additional barriers were put in place.
 These included literacy tests and segregation.
 The Voting Rights Act of 1965 helped remove many barriers that Alaska Natives faced in exercising their right to vote.